Social Icons

 Directed by Michael Pressman

-Looking for great lines and dialogue, there is none here.
+Looking for great lines and dialogue?
+There are none here.

-Looking for pure turtle fun… you have come to the right place
+Looking for pure turtle fun?
+You’ve come to the right place.

-Teenage Mutant Ninja Turtles II: The Secret of the OOZE, oh boy when I was young this was the movie to see; there is nothing better than seeing something that you loved when you were young, and then just knowing all the lines before they are said.
+Teenage Mutant Ninja Turtles II: The Secret of the Ooze—oh boy, when I was young, this was the movie to see.
+There’s nothing better than revisiting something you loved as a kid and knowing all the lines before they’re said.

-Anywhere anytime, during my youth days I will sit down to see these guys take on Shredder again and bring down Tokka and Rahzar.
-The Foot Clan could not even measure up to the task of taking on these guys, as they have failed in the first part of this film.
+Back in my youth, anytime, anywhere, I’d sit down to watch these guys take on Shredder again and bring down Tokka and Rahzar.
+The Foot Clan couldn’t even measure up to the task of taking on the turtles, as they’d already failed in the first movie.

-So he kidnapped a professor who knew about the Ooze that made the turtles and he (the professor) was forced to create two monsters for Shredder, and they were named Tokka and Rahzar.
-Now Shredder has the upper hand and he promises to release the creatures into the city if the turtles do not come and face them.
+So, he kidnapped a professor who knew about the ooze that created the turtles and forced him to create two monsters: Tokka and Rahzar.
+Now, Shredder has the upper hand and threatens to release the creatures into the city if the turtles don’t come to face them.

-The movie was received with mixed reviews totally because the movie was very tuned down from the dark theme of the first and also, many of the fight scenes featured the use of hands rather than weapons.
-All this was to make the film more appealing to younger audience, which worked in my case as I was young and found the comic references interesting and great.
+The movie received mixed reviews, mainly because it was toned down from the dark theme of the first film.
+Also, many of the fight scenes featured hand-to-hand combat instead of weapons.
+All of this was done to make the film more appealing to younger audiences—which worked in my case, as I was young and found the comic references interesting and fun.

-The only thing that may have not made this movie so appealing to older viewers will be the fight scenes, removing the weapons was not just cool for me, and they changed the April, which to some was not needed.
-In the first movie April O’Nei, was played by Judith Hoagl who did a fine job if I may say so, but she was replaced in this movie by Paige Turco, who wasn’t half bad.
+The only thing that might not have appealed to older viewers was the fight scenes.
+Removing the weapons wasn’t cool for me, and they also replaced April, which some felt wasn’t necessary.
+In the first movie, April O’Neil was played by Judith Hoag, who did a fine job, in my opinion.
+But she was replaced in this movie by Paige Turco, who wasn’t half bad.

-Also the person I missed the most in this movie was Casey Jones, who was a prominent character in the first movie.
+Also, the person I missed the most in this movie was Casey Jones, who was a prominent character in the first film.

-To put it like this, if you were my age when you saw this the first time you will have learnt the Vanilla Ice rap song, and be singing on the streets
+To put it simply, if you were my age when you first saw this, you’d have learned the Vanilla Ice rap song and been singing it on the streets:

-Villains you better run and hide…Go Ninja, Go Ninja, Go.., so reviewing it like I was watching it back in 1991 when Vanilla Ice was still popular I say this is a good movie.
+So, reviewing it as if I were watching it back in 1991, when Vanilla Ice was still popular, I’d say this is a good movie.

 0 comments: